akamai/cli-eaa/README.md

 ## Known Limitations

-- While updating an application from a JSON, only a subset of the data will be updated in the back-end, not the entire application configuration
+While updating an application from a JSON, only a subset of the data will be updated in the back-end, not the entire application configuration.

 ## Troubleshooting and Support